steven-miller/steven-miller.github.io/about.md

 ### Track number of pageviews in a timeframe

-**Summary**: A module that creates dynamic events to segment on contacts that have seen "X" number of pages in the last "Y" days.
-(Not native functionality in HubSpot)
+**Summary**: a module that creates dynamic events to segment on contacts that have seen "X" number of pages in the last "Y" days (not native functionality in HubSpot)

-**Technologies**: vanilla Javascript, Tracking Code API, localStorage, HubL field tokens for customization
+**Technologies**: Javascript, HubSpot Tracking Code API, localStorage, HubL field tokens for customization

 [Peruse the code](https://gist.github.com/steven-miller/878a9105f1525e280214dae3ca86fbf1){:rel="nofollow"}

 ### Fullstack HubSpot Demo Microsite

-**Summary**: A microsite designed for a demo that demonstrates the power of various APIs for additional segmenting in HubSpot (tracking buyers and sellers on a platform-based website)
+**Summary**: a microsite designed for a demo that demonstrates the power of various APIs for additional segmenting in HubSpot (tracking buyers and sellers on a platform-based website)

 **Technologies**: Express, Pug, Timeline API, Transactional Email API, Repl.it, Bot code interacting with external APIs